 Washington D.C. has laws prohibiting operating a watercraft while "impaired" or "under the influence" of drugs or alcohol.
-The term "watercraft" means a "means a boat, ship, or other craft used for water transportation, as well as water skis, an aquaplane, a sailboard, or a similar vessel.”
-(D.C.
-Code Ann. § 50-2206.01(23) (2016).)
+The term "watercraft" means a "means a boat, ship, or other craft used for water transportation, as well as water skis, an aquaplane, a sailboard, or a similar vessel."

 A person can be convicted of boating under the influence (BUI) for operating a watercraft while:

 And a boater can alternatively be convicted of boating while impaired (BWI)—an offense with lesser penalties than those for BUI—for operating a watercraft while impaired, as described above.
-(Taylor v.
-D.C., 49 A.3d 1259 (2012); D.C.
-Code Ann. §§ 50-2206.01(9), 50-2206.31, 50-2206.33 (2016).)
+In other words, a defendant who's impaired while boating can be convicted of a BUI or a BWI.
+Apart from the penalties, the offenses are the same.

 The consequences of a BUI or BWI depend on the circumstances of the offense and whether the boater has prior BUI or BWI convictions.
 For determining whether a BUI or BWI is a second or subsequent offense, generally, only prior convictions within the past 15 years count.
-However, the 15 years is measured from when the later of the "term of incarceration, supervised release, parole, or probation [for the prior offense] ceased or expired.”
-(D.C.
-Code Ann. § 50-2206.01(17) (2016).)
+However, the 15 years is measured from when the later of the "term of incarceration, supervised release, parole, or probation [for the prior offense] ceased or expired."

 The consequences of a first, second, and third BUI are: